Inverting Gradient Attacks Makes Powerful Data Poisoning: Method

 \subsection{Data poisoning}

+When the $\textsc{Message}$ operator outputs data samples, malicious \textit{Gradient Generation Units} are expected to participate via similarly structured messages, i.e. data poisoning.
+In our experiments, on CIFAR10 and its $32 \times 32$ RGB images, it leaves room for an attacker to participate in the training process via messages crafted in $[0, 255]^{32 \times 32 \times 3}$.
+This gives only $32 \times 32 \times 3 = 3,072$ degrees of freedom, far less than commonly used deep learning models' number of parameter, hinting that data poisoning should be less expressive than gradient attacks.
+Models' non-linearities further constrain the dimension of the image space of the gradient operator (as illustrated in Figure~\ref{fig:image-grad}).
+Data poisoning is allegedly harder as it constitutes a far more constrained problem than gradient attacks (in which the attacker can send an arbitrary gradient from $\mathbb{R}^{d}$).

-When messages are data-like, the attacker is expected to send data points.
-Data poisoning is allegedly harder as it constitutes a far more constrained problem than gradient attacks (in which the attacker can send an arbitrary gradient).
-At each iteration $t$, the attacker computes a given gradient attack $g^{atk}_{t}$ in the same manner as above and inverts the gradient operator to compute an associated set of data points $S^{p}_{t} = \{(x^{p}_{i, t}, y^{p}_{i, t})\}_{i=1}^{n_p}$.
-Similarly to what is done in privacy attacks, we optimize a similarity measure between the gradient attack and the gradients calculated on $S^{p}_{t}$.
+At each iteration $t$, the attacker computes a given gradient attack $g^{atk}_{t}$ in the same manner as above and inverts the gradient operator to compute an associated set of data points $S^{p}_{t} = \{(x^{p}_{i, t}, y^{p}_{i, t})\}_{i=1}^{n_p}$ such that $\frac{1}{n_p} \sum_{i=1}^{n_{p}} \nabla_{\theta_{t}} L(h_{\theta_{t}}(x^{p}_{i, t}), y^{p}_{i, t}) = g^{atk}_{t}$.
+That set of data points is then sent a message $S^{p}_{t}$ and appended to $S^{b}_{t}$, like in the gradient attack case.\\ Similarly to what is done in privacy attacks, we optimize a similarity measure between the gradient attack and the gradients calculated on $S^{p}_{t}$.
 Contrary to privacy attacks where the existence of a solution is known\footnote{In privacy attacks, the gradient being inverted was produced by the data point that the attacker is trying to retrieve.}, there is no guarantee that the inversion can find an existing solution, let alone an effective data poison.